hitbear/KAFFEE/README.md

 # KAFFEE

-A toy JVM written in C.
+An uncomplete toy class file parser written in C.
 Just tried to understand how JVM is working.

 Thanks to: